 Alternative Afternoon – Switch Art for Football!
 You could skip the art museums and visit one of the world’s most elite football stadiums instead.

-7 days in Spain: Day Six – Toledo
+Day Six – Day trip to Toledo

 Toledo is a magnificent walled city where medieval Arab, Jewish, and Christian cultures can all be seen.
 Visit the historical mosque, admire the Gothic cathedral, see the Alcazar and pass through the Moorish Mudejar style city gates the separate the old town from the new.